3lpsy/FactionDocs/docs/using/README.md

 You can reference a file in a command with `f2:files/[filename]`.
 The API will automatically replace this string with the base64 encoded byte array of the given file.
 Commands like `download` will leverage this behavior to write files to disk.

 ## Creating Users
-Administrators can create new users for Faction from the settings page, located in the dropdown menu under your account name in the upper right.
+Administrators can create new users for Faction from the settings page, located in the drop-down menu under your account name in the upper right.
 Users can have one of three different roles:

 * Administrator: Allows for the creation of new users
 * Operator: Allows for everything except the creation of users